GitLiveApp/integrify/README.md

 module.exports.onMaintainCustomerOrderCount = integrify({
   rule: 'MAINTAIN_COUNT',
   source: {
-    collection: 'orders', // <-- The document ID placeholder can be omitted
+    collection: 'orders/{orderId}',
     // OR
-    collection: 'orders/{orderId}',  // <-- The document ID placeholder can be supplied to improve readability },
+    collection: 'orders', // <-- The document ID placeholder can be omitted },
   target: {
     collection: 'customers/$source.customerId', // NOTE: The target,document should refer to the document that will be maintained